 What activity do you tend to do at the start of your piano lessons?

-Do you ask them an open question like, “What would you like to stat with today?” or one of my favourites, “What did you have most fun with in your practice this week?”
+Or ask them a more open question like, “What would you like to start with today?” or one of my favourites, “What did you have most fun with when you played piano this week?”

 Or do you follow a regular routine starting with scales or sight reading first, followed by their pieces?

-While all the above are perfectly legitimate lesson starters and there’s nothing wrong with any of them, in today’s article, I want to give you an alternate lesson starter that I think you and your students are going to LOVE.
+While all the above are perfectly legitimate piano lesson starters and there’s nothing wrong with any of them, I want to give you an alternate lesson starter that I think you and your students are going to LOVE.

-One of my favourite starting activities for lessons with my students is to play through an unseen chord progression from my download: “Easy chord progressions to inspire creativity” – read to the bottom to grab your free download today!
+One of my favourite starting activities for lessons with my piano students is to play through an unseen chord progression from my download: “Easy chord progressions to inspire creativity”

-The reason I love starting lessons with creative activities like this is:
+The reason I love starting piano lessons with creative activities like this is:

-To play the chords in this download, students will need to be able to form chord shapes on the white notes of the piano in root position to start.
+To play all the chords in the “Easy Chord Progressions To Inspire Creativity” download, students will need to be able to form chord shapes on the white notes of the piano in root position to start.

-For example, here is one of the chord progressions from this sheet:
+Above is an example of one of the four chord progressions from this sheet.

-Note: I don’t demonstrate these chord progressions for students.
+When I show a student the chord progressions sheet, I don’t demonstrate the chords for them.
 I most often ask them to choose one and get them to work it out first.